Commercial Lease Agreement Overview

 - Assigning and subletting: Ask the landlord for the right to assign the lease or sublet the space to another tenant.
 This is an important term because the tenant is still responsible for paying the rent if the business fails or relocates, but with a assignment or sublet clause in place, the business can find someone else to cover the rent.

-- Compliance with the Americans with Disabilities Act: Under the act, if a business is open to the public and has more than 15 employees, the premises must be accessible to people with disabilities.
+- Compliance with the Americans with Disabilities Act (ADA): Under the ADA, if a business is open to the public and has more than 15 employees, the premises must be accessible to people with disabilities.
 The lease should determine who is responsible for making any necessary alterations to the property and who must pay for these changes.